dscnsec/Coding-Arts/CONTRIBUTING.md

 ## Prerequisites

 It is very important to understand the time and space complexity of the algorithms that we devise in order to write an efficient code.
-Please go through these examples
+Please go through the examples
-[understanding time complexity](https://www.geeksforgeeks.org/understanding-time-complexity-simple-examples/) and [Grokking Algorithm](https://github.com/KevinOfNeu/ebooks/blob/master/Grokking%20Algorithms.pdf) to get a clearer picture of the two.
+[understanding time complexity](https://www.geeksforgeeks.org/understanding-time-complexity-simple-examples/) to get a clearer picture of the two.

 **Make sure to go through the Contribution Guidelines before making any contribution to the project**